 Abolition of the Death Penalty in Future Iran

-As it has been outlined in its Ten-Point Plan, the Iranian Resistance has been calling for the abolishment of the death penalty for years.
+As it has been outlined in its Ten-Point Plan, the Iranian Resistance has been calling for the abolition of the death penalty for years.
 We emphasize on this need and we call on our compatriots to widely protest the implementation of this inhuman punishment.(1)

 Our plan for future is an Iran without the death penalty.